 Multi-Hugo Award winning novelist Kameron Hurley is a regularly featured, key columnist at Locus Magazine.

 Another firstling (see Ted Kosmatka) is today lauded as Game Master by Locus.

-There have been other firstlings, but these spring to my immediate attention as I renovate our magazine in 2021.
-As was my very deliberate, initial, and well-reasoned strategy going into this, we were a totally professional magazine from Day One in April 1998 by any standards; to this day in 2021 never acknowledged by SFWA.
+There have been other firstlings, but these spring to my immediate attention as I renovate our magazine in 2021-2022.
+As was my very deliberate, initial, and well-reasoned strategy going into this, we were a totally professional magazine from Day One in April 1998 by any standards; to this day in 2021 never acknowledged by SFWA, we modeled our professional standards 100% on their rules.
 [JTC]

 We Published At Least Two Top SFWA Executives: See Dr. Andrew Burt and Ms. Linda Dunn below.
 Both are real Futurians (as opposed to Backwardians); they have been very sympathetic and supportive toward us from the start.